image

 • A National Provider Identifier (NPI) (if they will be billing patients)

-5 Components Of Integrating New Employees
+What are the 5 Components Of Integrating New Employees?

 Onboarding healthcare professionals ensures a smooth transition for your staff from day one.
 A good program must be compliant, clarify employees' job responsibilities, foster interdisciplinary collaboration, enhance the company culture, and instill confidence in employees' ability to fulfill their responsibilities.